saikat-ai/SKYNET-SCOP-Structural-class-prediction/README.md

 **SKYNET (SCOP K-mer Hybrid Network)**
 This repository represent SCOP, a hybdrid interpretable ML model to predict protein structural class from sequence.
+The manuscript for this project is titled 'SKYNET: An Interpretable Hybrid Network For Protein Structural Class Prediction'.

 🚀 **Folder structure**
 - Dataset folder contains all the datasets